-Most smartphones that have been released for the last several years come equipped with a built-in flashlight option.
+Most smartphones released for the last several years come equipped with a built-in flashlight option.
 The “flashlight” on phones typically utilizes the phone’s camera flash to create a steady stream of light.
 If you don’t have a built-in flashlight option on your phone, the brightness of the phone’s screen itself can act as a flashlight.

 Need even more of a zoom?
 Follow these steps:

 - Use your camera to zoom in on the area you’d like to see more of and snap a photo.

 - Next, go into your phone’s camera roll and open the photo.

 - Zoom in on the photo itself, and you should be able to zoom in on and see even more.

 Disclaimer: Using your phone like a pair of “binoculars” is not likely to be anywhere near the quality of actual binoculars.
 Depending on your phone’s camera and zoom capabilities, you will likely see pixelation or blurriness.
 However, it can still help if you’re in a pinch!